 Kid Flash nodded as the final "Holy Tintinnabulation, Batman!" sounded faintly from the wall.

 "Well, that.
 And Robin and X's tempers," Kaldur corrected himself after Mini Robin's voice was followed by two very loud thuds against the wall.
 A long, low croak of "X… Marks… The… Spot…" indicated the end of the short-lived existences of both the gaudy Robin and the annoying X dolls.

-Anyway, side-note: Artemis' identity should be more concealed in my story so after a little bit of digging, I found she was originally to be called Arrowette – it made me laugh so I decided to use it.
+AN/ I hope you enjoyed the chapter.
+Artemis' identity should be more concealed in my story so after a little bit of digging, I found she was originally to be called Arrowette – it made me laugh so I decided to use it.
 Thanks for the reviews, favorites, alerts and lovely messages!
 Please, don't hesitate to continue with that ;) See you soon!